Quantum teleportation mediated by surface plasmon polariton: FDTD simulation and design of the sample

-where $\bm{k}_\parallel$ is the in-plane wave vector, $\bm{k}_{\text{SPP}}$ is the excited surface plasmon wave vector, $\bm{b}_1$ and $\bm{b}_2$ are the primitive vectors of reciprocal lattice, $|\bm{b}_1|=|\bm{b}_2|=2\pi/a_0$ with $a_0$ as the period of the hole array.
+where $\bm{k}_\parallel$ is the in-plane wave vector, $\bm{k}_{\text{SPP}}$ is the excited surface plasmon wave vector, $\bm{b}_1$ and $\bm{b}_2$ are the primitive vectors of reciprocal lattice (see Fig.~\ref{SIfig:SimuStructure}(b)), $|\bm{b}_1|=|\bm{b}_2|=2\pi/p$ with $p$ as the period of the hole array.
 This relation is guaranteed by the conservation of momentum.
 It is convenient to denote the wave vector of excited SPP $\bm{k}_\text{SPP}$ as the ($m_1$, $m_2$) mode.
 Generally, we can distinguish these modes according to the resonant wavelength of the excited SPP~\cite{SGhaemi1998PRB.58.6779}:

 where $m_1$ and $m_2$ are mode indices, $\epsilon_\text{M}$ is the dielectric constant of the metal, and $\epsilon_{\text{S},\text{A}}$ is the dielectric constant of substrate/air ($\epsilon_\text{S}$/$\epsilon_\text{A}$) in contact with the metal.
 For the sample used in our experiment, we can put the dielectric constants of gold (Au) and SiO$_2$/air into Eq.~\eqref{eq16:Mode} and obtain the mode corresponding to different resonant wavelengths.
-The calculated results indicate that the wavelength at approximately 810 nm is associated with the ($\pm1, \pm1$) mode that propagates along the four diagonal directions at the metal-substrate interface, as shown in Fig.~1\textbf{d} of main text.
-For normal incident light, the ($1$, $1$) mode, ($1$, $-1$) mode, ($-1$, $1$) mode and ($-1$, $-1$) mode are degenerate.
-From Eq.~\eqref{eq16:Mode} we can see that the resonant wavelength increases when increasing the period of the hole array.
-The aforementioned theoretical results are conformed by our finite-difference time-domain (FDTD) simulations.
+The calculated results indicate that the wavelength at approximately 810 nm is associated with the ($\pm1, \pm1$) mode that propagates along the four diagonal directions at the metal-substrate interface, as shown in Fig.~1(d) of main text.
+We adopt the optical dielectric constant of gold (real part $\varepsilon_1${}$\sim$-25.8 and imaginary part $\varepsilon_2${}$\sim$1.0-2.0) and dielectric constant of SiO$_2$ substrate (2.16-2.31) from the community~\cite{SOlmon2012PRB.86.235147,SGhaemi1998PRB.58.6779,SKRISHNAN20011}.
+The resonant wavelength is taken to be 810 nm.
+The period $p$ is taken as 700 nm.
+Substituting these parameters into Eq.~\eqref{eq16:Mode}, we calculate that the value of $m_1^2$+$m_2^2$ is approximately 1.90.
+Because $m_1$ and $m_2$ are integer mode index determining the matching reciprocal vector $\bm{G}$, the only possible mode labelling this resonant peak is ($m_1$=$\pm$1, $m_2$=$\pm$1).
+It should be pointed out that the transmission peak is not contributed by a single mode, the coherent admixture of different modes leads to the broadening and shift of the peak~\cite{SAltewischer2003JOSAB.20.1927}.
+For normal incident light and perfect square lattice, the ($1$, $1$) mode, ($1$, $-1$) mode, ($-1$, $1$) mode and ($-1$, $-1$) mode are degenerate.